Suvrat1629/Go-payments/README.md

-Sure!
-Here's a sample `README.md` file for your project based on the provided structure:

----

 # Go Payments System

 This project is a payment processing system built with Go, gRPC, PostgreSQL, RabbitMQ, and Protobuf.
 It supports basic payment processing functionalities, such as making payments, checking payment status, and updating payment statuses.
 The system also integrates with RabbitMQ to handle payment updates asynchronously.